daurnimator/lua-http/modules/http.h2_connection.md

 ### `h2_connection:new_stream(id)` <!-- --> {#http.h2_connection:new_stream}

-`id` (optional) is the stream id to assign the new stream.
-For client initiated streams, this will be the next free odd numbered stream.
+Create and return a new [*h2_stream*](#http.h2_stream).
-For server initiated streams, this will be the next free even numbered stream.
+`id` (optional) is the stream id to assign the new stream, if not specified for client initiated streams this will be the next free odd numbered stream, for server initiated streams this will be the next free even numbered stream.

 See [`connection:new_stream()`](#connection:new_stream) for more information.